For many years, display ads have been my go-to when it comes to generating revenue for my business.

 My Experience with Google AdSense

-A pro for AdSense is that, in most cases, it’s going to make more money.
-I mean, we are talking about Google here.
+A pro for AdSense is that, in most cases, it’s going to make more money per click.

 Obviously, Google is a behemoth.
-There are so many different advertisers; they actually have the largest ad network, so they’re pretty powerful when it comes to this stuff.
+There are so many different advertisers; they actually have the largest ad network, so they have the most ad demand.

-One con is that you don’t have an account rep at all, which is kind of frustrating at times.
-I make pretty good money from them, but I’m probably nothing to them, to be honest with you.
+The biggest con with Adsense is that you don’t have an account rep, which is kind of frustrating at times.

 Some people don’t get approval for AdSense

-Some people don’t get the approval that they’re looking for when they apply to join Google AdSense, they don’t get the approval to join the entire platform.
-They might not even know why they didn’t get approved.
+Some people don’t get the approval that they’re looking for when they apply to join Google AdSense, and most of the time they don’t even know why they couldn’t get an approval.

 I made an entire video about this, which you can click here to watch.
 It talks about things I’ve noticed that can increase your chances of approval.